 We know, we know.
 Great start.
-However, wild camping is generally tolerated, and we reckon its benefits far outweigh its cons.
+However, camping wild is generally tolerated, and we reckon its benefits far outweigh its cons.
+One of our core beliefs here at Call to Adventure is that 'we protect what we love'.
 See, the more people know about, engage with and appreciate wild places, the more people there are out there to look after them.

 Once you’ve combed the coastal paths of Cornwall or spent the weekend wild camping in Snowdonia, it’s natural to feel much more strongly about taking care of them.
 Nature is our beautiful, bountiful playground – but how can we enjoy it if we don't take steps to safeguard it?
 The key is in being responsible for your actions.

-There are sites dotted around the UK where it’s completely legal to wild camp, so if you’re a neewbie, these are a great place to start:
+There are spots dotted around the UK where it’s completely legal to wild camp, so if you’re a neewbie, these are a great place to start:

-- Scotland (excluding a few spots and provided you follow the Scottish Outdoor Access Code)
+- Scotland generally permits wild camping (excluding a few spots and provided you follow the Scottish Outdoor Access Code)

-- Parts of Dartmoor (for up to two consecutive nights in the same spot provided, you're more than 100 metres from any public roads and not within an enclosed or otherwise restricted area.
+- Parts of Dartmoor generally permit wild camping (for up to two consecutive nights in the same spot provided, you're more than 100 metres from any public roads and not within an enclosed or otherwise restricted area.
 Don’t camp on a farm.)